atlou/SmoothShadows/README.md

 ```

 **Parameters**
-- color: The color of the shadow.
+- `color`: The color of the shadow.
-- x: Horizontal offset of the shadow.
+- `x`: Horizontal offset of the shadow.
-- y: Vertical offset of the shadow.
+- `y`: Vertical offset of the shadow.

-## Installation

-Swift Package Manager

-1. Open your Xcode project.
-2. Navigate to `File` > `Add Package Dependencies...`.
-3. Enter the repository URL: `https://github.com/atlou/SmoothShadows/`.
-4. Select “Add Package” to integrate SmoothShadows into your project.

 ## License